blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-If function is defined, it is called for every exact match.
+If function is defined, it is called for every match.
 If `false` is returned, the current key is excluded from the result.

 Can be used as a callback function to do processing as matching keys are traversed.